 Congress should clarify what is meant by "sufficient notice" and "reasonable opportunity to present objections."
 In particular, Congress should ensure that third parties who are not given notice of the actual terms of consent orders before they are entered will retain the right to challenge these orders at a later date.
-Congress should also emphasize that third parties should be given a meaningful opportunity to their present objections and not just be accorded a pro forma hearing.
+Congress should also emphasize that third parties should be given a meaningful opportunity to present their objections and not just be accorded a pro forma hearing.

-Section 8 -- Providing for Damages in Cases of Intentional Discrimination
+Section 8: Providing for Damages in Cases of Intentional Discrimination

-Section 8 increases the remedies available under Title VII to allow victims of discrimination to receive compensatory and punitive damages in cases of intentional discrimination.
+Section 8 increases the remedies available under Title VII to allow persons who have been harmed by discrimination to receive compensatory and punitive damages in cases of intentional discrimination.
 It also authorizes jury trials when damages are sought.

 There are three important reasons for allowing damages under Title VII.
-First, Section 8 would extend to women and religious minorities the same remedies already afforded racial and ethnic minorities under Section 1981.
-Second, compensatory damages would allow victims of discrimination to be made whole in situations where the discrimination did not result in the loss of a job or a promotion (e.g. racial or sexual harassment on the job) but when injury occurred.
+First, section 8 would extend to women and religious minorities the same remedies already afforded racial and ethnic minorities under section 1981.
+Second, compensatory damages would allow victims of discrimination to be made whole in situations where the discrimination did not result in the loss of a job or a promotion (e.g., racial or sexual harassment on the job) but when injury occurred.
 Third, punitive damages would create a powerful incentive for employers to avoid discriminatory activities.

-Those who are against Section 8 argue that it will increase the number of discrimination charges, bring about unreasonably high damage awards, and reduce incentives to settle.
-We believe that given that many instances of discrimination currently never result in a charge, an increase in the number of discrimination charges is not necessarily bad.
-Our review of damage awards in other areas, in particular under Section 1981, leads us to believe that damage awards will not be excessively high.
+Those who are against section 8 argue that it will increase the number of discrimination charges, bring about unreasonably high damage awards, and reduce incentives to settle.
+We believe that, given that many instances of discrimination currently never result in a charge, an increase in the number of discrimination charges is not necessarily bad.
+Our review of damage awards in other areas, in particular under section 1981, leads us to conclude that damage awards will not be excessively high.
+Finally, although the addition of damages will likely increase settlement amounts, there is no reason to think that it will affect the proportion of cases settled prior to trial.

-7 Thus, damages would not be allowed in disparate impact cases.
+6 Thus, damages would not be allowed in disparate impact cases.